 Hmm, ok!
 But really, what do you do the whole day?

-On the eve after, I quickly added some slides referring to my actual work activities… And I realized this is an important aspect, to make it clear what I do and how my job adds value to the others.
+On the eve after, I quickly added some slides referring to my actual work activities… And I realized this is an important aspect, to make it clear what I do and how my job adds value to others.
 And here I am, a year later writing an article.

 For the sake of simplicity, we will focus the article on a team context, but we can extrapolate almost everything from the team to individual or organizational levels.